 At Yoppie, we’re into breaking stigma surrounding women’s health, so let’s dive in…

 Most women and young girls can use it, even those who can't use hormonal contraception.
-The only thing to watch out for is if you have allergies to any of its ingredients or are taking other medications - discuss this with your doctor first.
+The only thing to watch out for is if you have allergies to any of its ingredients, a history of asthma or are taking other medications - discuss this with your doctor first.

 The two types of morning after pill available in the UK are Levonelle and ellaOne.
 Both work to stop or delay the release of an egg during ovulation, and they won’t interfere with your regular form of contraception.
-In fact, they use similar methods to hormonal contraception, except emergency contraception pills offer a much higher dose of synthetic progesterone.
+In fact, they use similar methods to hormonal contraception because they bind to progesterone receptors to carry out their action.
 Depending on the egg’s progress, this will either prevent sperm from fertilising your eggs, temporarily stop the release of an egg from your ovary, or prevent fertilised eggs from implanting in the uterus.
 It’s really very clever!

 Keep in mind though that emergency contraception is not effective as a regular form of contraception, and if you are already pregnant, the emergency contraception pill will not work.

+Whatever you do, go get it as soon as you can!
+How long it has been since you had unprotected sex will determine which options you get.
 Using Levonelle?
 You must take this within 72 hours (3 days) of having sex.
 If you’re using ellaOne, you must do so within 120 hours (5 days) of having sex, to effectively prevent pregnancy.
-An IUD can also be used as a form of emergency contraception, and this can be fitted up to 5 days after having unprotected sex, in order to be effective.
+Remember that the longer it has been, the less effective the emergency contraception will be!
+An IUD can also be used as a form of emergency contraception, and this can be fitted up to 5 days after having unprotected sex, in order to be effective and then has the added bonus of providing you with reliable contraception longer-term.

 Yup!
 The IUD (intrauterine device) is a small, T-shaped plastic and copper device that's inserted into your uterus by a medical professional to stop any eggs implanting or being fertilised.
-Less than 1% of women who use one will get pregnant.
+If it is inserted in time, less than 1% of women who use one will get pregnant.

 For more information and stories from people who have taken the morning after pill, visit My Morning After.
 If you’d like to share your story with us, we’d love to learn about your experience - talk to us over on Instagram @itsyoppie.